-It added: "We are reviewing Dame Elish Angiolini's report into practices in Edinburgh and elsewhere in the UK and will continue to work closely with Lord Bonomy as we await the publication of the findings of his commission and any subsequent recommendations from the Scottish government."'Denials and evasion'
+It added: "We are reviewing Dame Elish Angiolini's report into practices in Edinburgh and elsewhere in the UK and will continue to work closely with Lord Bonomy as we await the publication of the findings of his commission and any subsequent recommendations from the Scottish government."

 Patrick McGuire, a partner with Thompsons Solicitors, who represents families whose babies were cremated at Hazlehead, welcomed the Aberdeen City Council announcement.

 He added: "The families who I represent have consistently been met with denials and evasion from Aberdeen City over the fate of their children's remains.

 "Our hope is that this statement signals the beginning of a more compassionate and open position by the council towards bereaved parents.
 It's not before time".

 The city council in Aberdeen has always maintained that the powerful burners in place at Hazlehead left no ashes.